Far-Beyond-Pulsar/blog/public/posts/2026-06-30-gpui-compositor.md

 **The scroll optimization is the real win, not the thread offloading.** The compositor thread removes the finish and upload phases from the main thread's per-frame budget, which is meaningful.
 But the overscroll buffer removes almost the entire frame cost from every scroll interaction, which is transformative.
 When we pitched this design to our team, everyone focused on the compositor thread because it sounds more impressive.
 The overscroll buffer is the part that will actually make scrolling feel instantaneous.
 If we had to choose one component to ship, we'd ship the overscroll buffer first and add the compositor thread later.

 **The hardest part is the scroll container API change.** Everything in the compositor design is a backend concern — new files, new threads, new GPU resources.
 The scroll container change is a frontend concern that affects every element tree that implements scrolling.
 It's a breaking change (for the efficient path), and it requires educating framework users about the new pattern.
 We're still debating whether to make the scroll-specific notification a trait method with a default implementation that calls `cx.notify()` (backward compatible, no breakage, but no benefit until users opt in) or a new method on existing scroll containers (immediate benefit for all framework users, but requires updating every container we own).
+The bright spot is that `List` and `UniformList` already have the stable-height contract baked into their API — they're natural early adopters and will see the largest perf improvement from the overscroll buffer with minimal internal changes.

 ---